Links to Oakes Smith related sources on the Web

 - Loren Elizabeth Christie's blog "Dude Where Am I?" includes a fascinating array of original research on Elizabeth Oakes Smith, featuring many local links to her hometown of Patchogue, Long Island, where Oakes Smith spent much of her life after 1859.
 We are especially grateful to Loren for her discovery of Henry Inman's portrait of Oakes Smith from the mid 1840s, which she unearthed in an obscure catalog of Frank Bulkeley Smith's art collection published in 1920.

-- Links to many of Oakes Smith's full-length works (full text) are available at the Hathi Trust Digital Library:
+- Links to many of Oakes Smith's full-length works (full text) are available at the Hathi Trust Digital Library and/or Project Gutenberg:

 - Christine Ladd-Franklin by Samantha Ragsdale.
 This biography of Christine Ladd Franklin (1847-1930) indicates Oakes Smith's influence on the next generation of feminist thinkers: